yaojieliu/ECCV20-STDN/README.md

 Tested on Python 3.6 & Tensorflow 1.13.0.
 As it uses the contrib package, the code should work with Tensorflow >1.8.0 and <1.13.0.
 The code should be easy to transfer to keras package.

 ## Training
+First create a folder ./log/.
 To run the training code:

     python train.py